Northern Woods and Water Route: History

 The Pas, Manitoba saw its first car arrive in 1916, yet it had been active with fur trading posts and explorers in the area since 1741.

 Settlers would not only haul gravel for the new roadways, but they also cleared brush for the road allowance.
 Early roads did not follow the road allowances of the Dominion Land Survey, but rather kept to higher ground, however due to the nature of the Boreal transition ecoregion, muskegs and swamps still needed to be traversed.
 The first pioneers filled these watery areas with branches and brush and proceeded along their trip.
 Later corduroy roads were built across these areas were traffic got mired in the mud.
 A corduroy road consisted of logs laid across the road as a rail tie is across the rail line, however the logs were placed one against another and mud filled between the logs for a smoother surface.
 One log provided about 6 in of roadway, so only the worst areas were constructed in this fashion.

-Debden, Saskatchewan had a horse and caboose taxi for settlers as early as 1912 providing regular trips to Prince Albert and taking children to school.
+Debden, Saskatchewan, had a horse and caboose taxi for settlers as early as 1912 providing regular trips to Prince Albert and taking children to school.
 In 1945, the taxi service was provided by automobile.
 Bush planes arrived in the 1920s to the northern bus areas providing communication in an era where travel was limited when the snow fell, or the water froze.
-In 1968, High Prairie was looking forward to hard surface construction for AB Hwy 2 which would supplement the economic trading base with tourism.
+In 1968, High Prairie was looking forward to hard surface construction for Highway 2 which would supplement the economic trading base with tourism.
 A new bridge across the Saskatchewan River at Prince Albert was erected in 1974, and caused re-routing of the highway by one and a half miles (2.4 km).